benab04/CSES-Solutions/README.md

 I've included a gitpush.bat script for quick commits.
 Use it like this:

 `
-gitpush <Your commit message without quotes>
+./gitpush <Your commit message without quotes>
 `

 This single command will add all changes, commit with your message, and push to the main branch.

 ### Build and Run a .cpp file using a single command line

-Running a CPP file in VSCode was giving a hell lot of issues, so th build.bat is a temporary workaround to quickly build and get the file running.
+Running a CPP file in VSCode was giving a hell lot of issues, so the build.bat is a temporary workaround to quickly build and get the file running.

 Use it in the same directory as the file like this:

 `
 ./build FileName.cpp